LLNL/sundials/doc/superbuild/source/developers/source_code/Style.rst

    format.

    :param fp: Pointer to output file.
-   :param fmt: the output format.
+   :param fmt: The output format.
    :param start: :c:macro:`SUNTRUE` if the value is the first in a series of
                  statistics, and :c:macro:`SUNFALSE` otherwise.
    :param name: The name of the statistic.